The Power of Multi-Step Vizing Chains: Application 2: Small augmenting subgraphs

-In this section, we shall prove Theorem~\ref{thm:LOCALVT}, which we restate below for convenience. \begin{theorem}[Theorem~\ref{thm:LOCALVT}] Given a proper partial edge colouring of a graph as well as an uncoloured edge $e$, there exists an augmenting multi-step Vizing chain of $e$ of size at most $O(\Delta^7 \log n)$. \end{theorem} The idea is to first construct an augmenting Vizing chain of $e$ -- we know one exists by Vizing's Theorem.
-If it is too long, we shall only consider the first $l$ vertices along the bichromatic path of the Vizing chain.
+In this section, we will prove Theorem~\ref{thm:LOCALVT}, which we restate below for convenience. \begin{theorem}[Theorem~\ref{thm:LOCALVT}] Given a proper partial edge-colouring of a graph as well as an uncoloured edge $e$, there exists an augmenting multi-step Vizing chain of $e$ of size at most $O(\Delta^7 \log n)$. \end{theorem} The idea is to first construct an augmenting Vizing chain of $e$ -- we know one exists by Vizing's Theorem.
+If it is too long, we will only consider the first $\ell$ vertices along the bichromatic path of the Vizing chain.
 These vertices form the set $R_{1}$, i.e.\ it is the set of vertices reachable by a $1$-step Vizing chain from $u$.
-To each vertex of $R_1$, we may associate a unique edge among the first $l$ edges of the bichromatic path, such that every vertex is incident to the associated edge (simply associate the $i$'th edge to the $i$'th vertex).
-Now we shall deem some of these edges \emph{unfit} to be the basis for a new Vizing chain.
+To each vertex of $R_1$, we may associate a unique edge among the first $\ell$ edges of the bichromatic path, such that every vertex is incident to the associated edge (simply associate the $i^{\textrm{th}}$ edge to the $i^{\textrm{th}}$ vertex).
+Now we will deem some of these edges \emph{unfit} to be the basis for a new Vizing chain.
 In particular, for each associated edge consider the act of shifting the Vizing chain ending at that edge, and then applying Lemma~\ref{lma:fan2} and the following discussion to construct a Vizing chain extension on that edge.
-Since we later shall wish to count how many such Vizing chains an edge can be a part of, we only wish to shift the colour of an edge once.
-Thus we will say a point or its associated edge is unfit for shifting if the resulting Vizing chain contains edges that are also included in the multi-step Vizing chain used to reach the edge.
+Since we later will count how many such Vizing chains an edge can be a part of, we only wish to shift the colour of an edge once.
+Thus we will say a point or its associated edge is unfit for shifting if the resulting Vizing chain contains edges that are also included in the multi-step Vizing chain used to reach the edge (in fact we will be slightly stricter).
 By removing unfit edges -- and by extension their associated vertices -- from contention, we end up with a new set of vertices $N_{1}$.
-Now we are safe to begin new Vizing chains from these vertices, and so we shall do exactly that.
-The new reachable vertices then form $R_2$, and we shall repeat this construction until we find a short, augmenting and non-overlapping Vizing chain.
-The key property is that the size of $N_{i}$ will grow exponentially -- even if we only set $l = O(\poly(\Delta))$.
+Now we are safe to begin new Vizing chains from these vertices, and so we will do exactly that.
+The new reachable vertices then form $R_2$, and we will repeat this construction until we find a short, augmenting and non-overlapping Vizing chain.
+The key property is that the size of $N_{i}$ will grow exponentially -- even if we only set $\ell = O(\poly(\Delta))$.
 The reason for this is that on average when we construct a new Vizing chain, most of the cut-off points will not be unfit.